Emzzie/emzzie.github.io/_posts/Basics/2024-09-23-ICMP_The_Two_Edged_Sword.md

 ## ICMP in Action
 We already established that ICMP is used for error reporting and diagnostics within a network.
 Let's explore this with a couple of examples.

 Let's say that PC1 wants to send a packet to PC2 in the image below.
 First the packet reaches router 1.
 Which finds a matching route and forwards the packet to router 2.
 Router 2, however, cannot find a route for the packet and therefore drops it.
-It then sends a _ICMP Destination Unreachable_ message to PC1. **Image**
+It then sends a _ICMP Destination Unreachable_ message to PC1. **IMAGE**

 In a similar manner, if the TTL expires, at Router 2 and the packet is destined for PC2, then Router 2 will return a _ICMP Time Exceeded_ message.